 - Occupations with exposure to regular vibrations

 - Excessive consumption of alcohol

 - Ancestry: It’s most common in people of northern European descent

-When a patient complains about Dupuytren’s Contracture symptoms, doctors will run a series of tests that require grasping or pinching items, feeling each of the fingers, and conduct a thorough examination of the hands.
+When a patient complains about Dupuytren’s contracture symptoms, doctors will run a series of tests that require grasping or pinching items, feeling each of the fingers, and conducting a thorough examination of the hands.

 Depending on the severity of the deformity, a person could receive conservative treatment, such as collagen injections or needling (using a needle to break apart the cords underneath the skin).
 However, if the condition doesn’t improve or worsens after receiving nonsurgical treatment, surgery may be necessary.

 Unfortunately, there’s no known cure for Dupuytren’s contracture, and even after surgery, the condition may reappear.
 However, when conservative treatment doesn’t work, it may be worth considering a surgical procedure in order to regain function of the affected hand.

 Request an Appointment at The Orthopedic Clinic Today